 Dill isn’t bothered by too many pests.
 That said, there are a few frequent insects that enjoy feasting on these plants.

 Interestingly, you may have heard that if you have plants that are being attacked, you should plant dill near them.
-The dill acts as a magnetic to the aphids, drawing them to the herb, and removing the threat from other plants.
+The dill acts as a magnet to the aphids, drawing them to the herb, and removing the threat from other plants.

 Aphid pests on dill plants usually meet their downfall in the form of the herb’s flowers.
 The small flowers are a powerful attractor to ladybugs, and ladybugs just happen to love dining on aphids.
 If your dill is in bloom, the problem will probably take care of itself.
-If not, you can always buy some ladybugs and sprinkle them onto the aphid infested dill.
+If not, you can always buy some ladybugs and sprinkle them onto the aphid-infested dill.

 Caterpillars and Worms

 Another dill plant pest is the parsley worm.
-These caterpillars will eventually become gorgeous black swallowtail butterflies.
+These caterpillars will eventually become gorgeous, black swallowtail butterflies.
 They are usually not so plentiful that they will destroy the dill, but if you want to avoid any damage, simply remove them by hand.

 Cutworm larvae can eat clean through stems at the soil line.
 These pests are active at night but can be seen when the soil is disturbed during the day in their tell-tale curled C-shape.
 Cutworms, sort of like aphids, like almost everything to eat.

 They are difficult to treat.
 Remove all plant detritus from the area post-harvest or at least two weeks prior to replanting.
-Use plastic or foil collars around the plant stems, dug down into the soil several inches to prevent the larvae from severing stems.
+Use plastic or foil collars around the plant stems, dug down into the soil several inches (8-15 cm.) to prevent the larvae from severing stems.
 Also, spread diatomaceous earth around the base of the plants which will cut the worms if they crawl over it.